 The Grape Fire was called out on 2:46 p.m.
 June 20, 2018.

 Due to an increase in fire activity, the Sims Restoration Project area prescribed burn was declared a wildfire.
-This incident is referred to as the Grape Fire and a local Type 5 incident management organization is in command.
+This incident was referred to as the Grape Fire.

 The Six Rivers and Shasta-Trinity National Forests worked together to safely suppress the Grape Fire while keeping firefighters safe and protecting the public, private property, water systems, Pacific Gas and Electric (PG&E) transmission lines and natural forest stands.